NVIDIA Vs. The Media ft. GamersNexus

 that was what we felt was being used as the lever against us.

-And so it's just kind of, I don't know, we tried to, you know, I explained to them several times why this is a problem and why the phrasing is a problem.
+And so it's just kind of, I don't know.
+We tried to, you know, I explained to them several times why this is a problem and why the phrasing is a problem.

-And the more you hear it, the more it's like, okay, I mean, at some point,
+And the more you hear it, the more it's like, okay, I mean, at some point, like, I think you're saying what it sounds like you're saying, and I'm going to stop.

-It's good that you did it, though, because it's
+It's good that you did it, though, because

-So, who knows what they're doing to much smaller outlets as well?
+GN's got over a million subscribers.
+So who knows what they're doing to much smaller outlets as well?
+Yeah, I mean, and that's what I'm really concerned about:

-I've had conversations with NVIDIA in the past that we'll probably get into in a future video, but
+I've had conversations with Nvidia in the past that we'll probably get into in a future video, but

 about their strategy for newer creators.

+And I don't like what I've heard.
 I mean, it sounds very much like we're going to sort of try and shape these newer creators.

-And, you know, I think the problem is, as especially old guard media, as in people like OGs before us, retire or move to other industries.
+And, you know, I think the problem is as especially old guard media, as in people like OGs before us, retire or move to other industries,

 there's openings to change how media interfaces with these companies in general because you've got newer people who don't have the historical background with these companies to know what to expect.